fenago/python-journey/md/Lab_5.md

 might you use a dictionary to store the contents of a sheet?
 Write some sample code to both store a value and retrieve a value in a particular cell.
 What might be some drawbacks to this approach?

-### Efficiency of dictionaries

-If you come from a traditional compiled-language background, you may hesitate to use dictionaries, worrying that they're less efficient than lists (arrays).
-The truth is that the Python dictionary implementation is quite fast.
-Many of the internal language features rely on dictionaries, and a lot of work has gone into making them efficient.
-Because all of Python's data structures are heavily optimized, you shouldn't spend much time worrying about which is faster or more efficient.
-If the problem can be solved more easily and cleanly by using a dictionary than by using a list, do it that way, and consider alternatives only if it's clear that dictionaries are causing an unacceptable slowdown.